Eczema is a common skin problem that affects kids, teens, and adults. But what exactly causes eczema and how do you treat it?

 For both children and adults, opt for warm water when bathing instead of hot water.
-Use a mild cleanser such as Moringa-O2 Malunggay Herbal Soap helps gently cleanses and helps relieve itching.
+Using a mild cleanser such as Moringa-O2 Malunggay Herbal Soap helps gently cleanse relieve itching.
 After bathing, gently pat skin with towel.

 2. Choose a thick, moisturizing lotion.

 Thick lotions are better for addressing skin dryness.
-Apply Moringa-O2 Herbal Moisturizing Lotion while skin is still slightly damp from your bath.
-Applying this herbal lotion a least twice a day also helps prevent dryness end cracking, and may lessen the need for eczema medication.
+Apply the Moringa-O2 Herbal Moisturizing Lotion while skin is still slightly damp from your bath.
+Applying this herbal lotion at least twice a day also helps prevent dryness and cracking, which may lessen the need for eczema medication.

 3. Trim your fingernails.

 This is especially true for kids because they’re likely to puncture the skin from scratching.
 For babies, putting on cotton gloves at night may keep them from scratching while they’re asleep.

 Use a laundry detergent that’s formulated for sensitive skin and avoid scented fabric softeners.
 Also, for new clothes for babies and smaller children, be sure to remove the clothing tags and wash them after purchasing.

 Is there a cure for eczema?